YouTube Go widens to 14 countries

 Facebook, for example, started an initiative called Free Basics, which provided no-cost free access to Facebook and several other approved services.
 (The venture ran into backlash for potentially setting up a two-tier Internet that would divide the rich and the poor.)

-Since YouTube Go's launch in India, Google's service has widened it to 14 additional countries, including Indonesia, Nigeria and Thailand, the company said Thursday.
-"We're excited to expand YouTube Go to over 130 countries around the globe starting today," the post, by YouTube product manager Jay Akkad, said.
+Since YouTube Go's launch in India, Google's service had widened it to 14 more countries, including Indonesia, Nigeria and Thailand.
+"We're excited to expand YouTube Go to over 130 countries around the globe starting today," YouTube product manager Jay Akkad said in YouTube's blog post.

 YouTube also touted some feel-good examples of how YouTube Go has been used.
 A startup in Indonesia uses it to equip women with financial skills to start and run small businesses, and a primary-school teacher for low-income children in Lagos, Nigeria, says it gives her videos to help teach mathematics and other lessons.